1 - 43 of 43

 et al.

-RISE Research Institutes of Sweden, Bioeconomy and Health, Agriculture and Food.
+RISE Research Institutes of Sweden, Bioeconomy and Health, Food Research and Innovation.

-RISE Research Institutes of Sweden, Bioeconomy and Health, Pulp, Paper and Packaging.
+RISE Research Institutes of Sweden, Bioeconomy and Health, Food Research and Innovation.

-RISE Research Institutes of Sweden, Bioeconomy and Health, Agriculture and Food.
+RISE Research Institutes of Sweden, Bioeconomy and Health, Food Research and Innovation.

-RISE Research Institutes of Sweden, Bioeconomy and Health, Pulp, Paper and Packaging.
+RISE Research Institutes of Sweden, Bioeconomy and Health, Food Research and Innovation.

 Stading, Mats

-RISE Research Institutes of Sweden, Bioeconomy and Health, Agriculture and Food.
+RISE Research Institutes of Sweden, Bioeconomy and Health, Food Research and Innovation.
 Chalmers University of Technology, Sweden.

 Abstract [en]